Finding the Minimum Value in a JavaScript Array

 Problem Description

-- The function should handle arrays containing positive, negative, and zero values.
+- The function must handle arrays containing positive, negative, and zero values.

 Expected Behavior: